About the Competition

 However, you are still eligible to compete in the community divisions as long as you meet the other eligibility criteria.

-No. All participants in the college division must be an undergraduate or masters-level student enrolled on a full-time basis during the 2013-2014 academic year (fall and/or spring semester).
+All participants in the college division must also be enrolled on a full-time basis.

 Is there an age requirement for any of the divisions?